carstingaxion/wp-cloudmade-maps/readme.txt

 == Arbitrary section ==
 All shortcodes and its attributes are described and documented inside the WordPress "help"-tab on the upper right corner of each settings page.
 Have a look over there if you want to use the shortcodes in your theme files.

-If you are having a feature request for this plugin, drop me a line at wp-cloudmade-maps@carsten-bach.de.
+If you are having a feature request or bug-reports for this plugin, [open an issue](https://github.com/carstingaxion/wp-cloudmade-maps/issues/new) on github.com.
 If there is nothing from you, I'll go on doing one of the following:

 = roadmap =